TonySoloProjects/ucd_2001/readme.md

 The goal of the research was to distill complex physical processes into a simple computer model that could be used by a non-experts to accurately determine air quality near roadways.
-As such, I developed a GUI to allow users with little understanding of atmospheric physics to interact with the modeling software with a frontend using java swing (that had just been released) :).
+A GUI was developed to allow users with little understanding of atmospheric physics to access the model using a java swing frontend.

 The documentation of this software's API is extensive and can be viewed [here](https://tonyserver.github.io/ucd2001/docs/).